isky27/isky27/README.md

 - 🌱 I’m currently learning **React JS, Node JS, Express JS, MongoDB**

-- 👨‍💻 All of my projects are available at [https://isky27.github.io/](https://isky27.github.io/)
+- 👨‍💻 All of my projects are available at <a href="https://isky27.github.io" target="blank">Portfolio</a>

 - 💬 Ask me about **JavaScript, MERN, Redux, NextJS**